JayyDoesDev/jasper/DOCUMENTATION.md

 - `add_channel`: Add a channel to configuration
 - `remove_channel`: Remove a channel from configuration
+- `add_action`: Add an action to configuration for Act command
+- `remove_action`: Remove an action from configuration for Act command
+- `add_object`: Add an object to the configuration for Act command
+- `remove_object`: Remove an object from the configuration for Act command
 - `add_role`: Add a role to configuration
 - `remove_role`: Remove a role from configuration
 - `add_skullboard_channel`: Add a channel for skullboard